martchoukaur-byte/wage_and_level_of_price_europe_project/results.md

 - a lower price level.

 The resulting **Pareto set**:
 - includes France, as well as a group of other European countries;
-- consists of country profiles for which, in international comparison, any country offering a higher average real wage also comes with a higher price level, and, conversely, any country with a lower cost of living is associated with a lower real wage.
+- 9 countries appear to be Pareto_optimal including very different economies in terms of standard of living such as Georgia, Russia, Serbia outside the EU as well as Poland, Spain, Andorra, France and Austria and Denmark

 | Country  | Net nominal wage | Net real wage | Price level | ln(nominal wage) | ln(real wage) | Residual  | Pareto flag |